Tuesday, February 21, 2012

 We will make thee circlets of gold with studs of silver.

-While Mamoulian's conception of the pre-code snares of sin and older men's debauchery seems much more compassionate than Von Sternberg's it's also more superficial and exploitative.
-For JVS compassion is the last refuge of cowards and snivelers, but at the same time he's not exploitative, as in showing lots of leg and nudity.
-Mamoulian may evince real compassion, as in the heartrending pleas of Hopkins' prostitute for protection from Hyde in his quintessential 1933 version of Dr. Jekyll and Mr. Hyde, and Dietrich's meltdown in Song, but he's still winking and leering and making a huge deal of Marlene disrobing in an unheated garret.
-On the plus side of this obsessive sexual wariness is the way the romance of Chevalier and MacDonald in Mamoulian's Love Me Tonight fades to the dreamy remembrances of the morning, like a very strong dose of MDMA; or the gender-bent stay at the inn in Queen Christina, which despite Garbo being a girl, still seemed like the very first gay romance on the big screen.
+But while Mamoulian's conception of debauchery seems much more compassionate than Von Sternberg's it's also more superficial and exploitative.
+Provincial morality is, per JVS, the last refuge of hypocrite snivelers, but at the same time he's not exploitative.
+Mamoulian may evince real compassion--as in the heartrending pleas of Hopkins' prostitute for protection from Hyde in his quintessential 1933 version of Dr. Jekyll and Mr. Hyde--but he's still winking and leering and making a huge deal of Marlene disrobing.
+On the plus side of Mamoulian's obsessive sexual wariness is the way the romance of Chevalier and MacDonald in his Love Me Tonight fades to the dreamy remembrances of the morning, or the gender-bent stay at the inn in Queen Christina, which despite Garbo being a girl, still seemed like the very first gay romance on the big screen.

-I can imagine if Von Sternberg directed Queen Christina (1933, above) that Garbo would stay in drag while making out with Gilbert, right in front of the innkeeper, just for shock value, her eyes taking in his discomfort with a wry smile.
-For JVS if there is love it's always a renouncement, a sacrifice, done more for the dramatic spectacle than the actual object of affection.
-Dietrich never even shacks up once with Gary Cooper in Morocco, they keep getting interrupted; she barely knows him, yet she kicks off her shoes and follows him into the Sahara anyway, and then chooses a similar fate in Dishonored.
+I can imagine if Von Sternberg directed Queen Christina (1933, above) that Garbo would stay in drag while making out with Gilbert, right in front of the innkeeper, just for shock value, the camera taking in his discomfort with a wry smile.
+For JVS, if there is actual love it's always a renouncement, a sacrifice, done more for the dramatic spectacle of masochistic suffering than the actual object of affection.
+Dietrich never even gets a single coded night of bliss--not one!-- with Gary Cooper in Morocco!
+The pair keep getting interrupted by interlopers or their own refusal to admit their feelings.
+She barely knows him, yet she kicks off her shoes and follows him into the Sahara anyway, and then chooses a similar fate in Dishonored and all for a no-good Russian spy and played by Victor McLaglen.
+Her grand gestures are like suicidal whims made extra potent by the sheer folly of them, their undeserving target making our masochistic frustration as spectators boil over, which is their whole performative point ("happily ever after" in a Sternberg-Dietrich film would be an oxymoron)

 As Dietrich famously said "in Europe sex is a fact.
 In America, an obsession."
-For real Germans like Von Sternberg and Dietrich sex is just an extension of taking off a glove or blowing a noisemaker.
-Along with the 'fact' is the realization that desire exists primarily as an absence, a dream that can't come true by its own definition.
-In his films, the sacrifices made in the name of love are less 'for' love itself than for the heady trip of self-sacrifice.
-For Mamoulian sex isn't so ephemeral and abstract, and as a result it's a trauma.
-Just compare the gang-imploding whim of lust that gets everyone killed in City Streets or Song's big scenes of renouncement and horror vs. the cool of Sternberg lines like "it took more than one man... to change my name to Shanghai...
+For real Germans like Dietrich sex is just an extension of taking off a glove or blowing a noisemaker.
+Concurrent with this 'fact' is the failure of desire to further thrive, the fact of sex snuffs desire out like nitro on oil fire, thus for desire to thrive it must exist primarily as an absence, a dream that can't come true by its own definition.
+This is far different than the pent up horniness of American obsession, which--not having the sex--values it to the point performance is hampered.
+Sex with Mamoulian isn't so ephemeral and abstract, but a real trauma--instead of a delicious absence it's a suffocating presence.
+Just compare the gang-imploding whim of lust that gets everyone killed in Mamoulian's City Streets or Song's big scenes of renouncement and horror vs. the cool of Sternberg lines like "it took more than one man... to change my name to Shanghai...
 Lily."

-Sternberg's sex-death equation is most clearly showing in his lounging courtesans.
-For Mamoulian, a Russian, these fallen women are to be pitied and rescued, victims of a corrupt system; for JVS they are half mythic creatures, faeries dissolving slowly from normal girls into shimmering ephemera through excessive absinthe use.
-(Note their supernaturally louche serenity below.)
-Which is the most 'compassionate'?
-I would argue Von Sternberg's, since he gives the ladies credit and allows them to hide in their persona of mystery and allure, while Mamoulian would drag them out to the street and admonish them, like Annie dragging the 'trying to pass' Sarah Jane out of the club in Imitation of Life.
+Sternberg's sex-death equation is most clearly displayed in his ubiquitous cabal of lounging courtesan extras.
+Sooner or later, Dietrich's ingenues always share a dressing room with them, or run into a few by the bar.
+For Mamoulian, a Russian, these fallen women are to be pitied and rescued, victims of a corrupt system (though they still lounge impressively in their one scene, below).
+Which view is the most 'compassionate'?
+I would argue Von Sternberg's since he gives the ladies credit and allows them to revel in their persona of mystery and allure.
+Mamoulian would drag them out to the street and admonish them like Annie dragging the 'trying to pass' Sarah Jane out of the club in Imitation of Life.

-Worlds away from Mamoulian's sexophobic compassion, Von Sternberg cheerfully ignores the bucolic in Dishonored, preferring to focus all his style and shadow on the decadent gambling dens and brothels as opposed to any trite and tedious 'moral center.'
+Worlds away from Mamoulian's sexophobic compassion, Von Sternberg cheerfully ignores the bucolic in Dishonored, preferring to focus all his style and shadow on decadent gambling dens and brothels.
+His exteriors are inevitably fogged-in or rain-soaked, snow-covered or bomb-blasted- there is never nature.
+His style is truly decadent as opposed to bowing towards any trite and tedious 'moral center.'
 JVS hates moral centers!
-His contempt for Herbert Marshall in Blonde Venus makes that otherwise fleet footed film limp lopsided - but when examined next to the shallow morality critique of the Way Down East type silent era morality play it becomes more understandable.
+His contempt for Herbert Marshall in Blonde Venus makes that otherwise fleet-footed film limp lopsided, but when considered as a pre-code critique of the Way Down East- type silent era morality play it becomes more understandable.
 One might even say that without films like Song of Songs the Blonde Venuses seem rather cold and negative.
-With the bucolic small- town morality plays to look good against, the JVS cynicism sparkles.
+But with the bucolic small- town morality plays to look good against, the JVS cynicism sparkles.

-But it's when there is no moral center at all, even being critiqued, that's when JVS really shines, and Dishonored is one of his best in that regard, with one of the best endings in all cinema.
+And better still, when there is no moral center at all, JVS really shines, and Dishonored is one of his best in that regard, with one of the best endings in all cinema.
 It's on Godard's ten favorite American film list... and that's of all time!
-And a big part of that is probably the end, a harsh but poetic bit that plays like Kubrick's Paths of Glory trench diggers accidentally tunneled into a high class Austrian brothel.
+And a big part of that appeal is probably the end, a harsh but poetic scene that plays out like Kubrick's Paths of Glory trench diggers accidentally tunneled into a high class Austrian brothel.

-A loose re-telling of the popular Mata Hari tale (see also 1968's Fraulein Doctor) In Dishonored we have Dietrich as a weary Austrian war widow working at a tony brothel, whose unflappable cool and loyalty leads her to be recruited as special agent X-27.
+A loose re-telling of the popular Mata Hari tale (see also 1968's Fraulein Doctor) In Dishonored we have Dietrich as a weary Austrian war widow living at a Viennese brothel where despair and gas-powered suicide is so common the cops barely shake off their war-weary ennui long enough to shake their heads.
+But Dietrich won't say die, anymore than she'll say live, but her unflappable cool and loyalty leads her to be recruited as special agent X-27.
 First she uncovers the treachery of military bigwig Warner Oland and later gets information that sends 'thousands of Russians to their deaths.'
+She becomes quite an asset.

-The role of female James Bond fits Marlene well, to a point; it's an ideal part and she is so cool and calm that she seems to belong to a whole different species of human, just her and her Russian op counterpart Victor McLagen who are advanced serpentine predators in a world of prey.
-They are keen observers and always five moves ahead of the pack, yet Dietrich is dumb enough to keep her spying orders (uncoded) in her coat pocket where anyone can find them.
-McLagen finds them, reads them, replaces them, and promptly heads off to try and catch her in the act on the front line hotel where she's headed.
-He could easily have killed her on the spot instead, so it's clear that, while not exactly collaborating, Mclagen and Dietrich make it pretty for the other to escape should either fall into the other's clutches.
+The role of female James Bond fits Marlene well.
+She and her Russian op counterpart Victor McLaglen are like advanced serpentine predators in a world of clueless prey.
+They are keen observers and always five moves ahead of the pack, yet Dietrich is dumb enough to keep her spying orders (uncoded) in her coat pocket where McLaglen can find them, read them, replace them, and promptly head off to try and catch her in the act on the front line hotel where she's headed.
+He could easily have killed her on the spot instead so it's clear that, while not exactly collaborating, McLaglen and Dietrich make it pretty for the other to escape should either fall into the others' clutches, like Adam West's Batman and Julie Newmar's Catwoman!
+Apparently, that's how the KGB and CIA were with each other back in the day - rather than keep killing each other, they'd swap enough secrets to make their bosses happy then lean back and get drunk together.
+I mean, that's the smart play, after all - and they're smart.

 O my dove, that art in the clefts of the rock, in the covert of the cliff,